12/21/04 Newsletter (below it are two previous newsletters on this issue):

 I should probably mention that I, personally, am a vegetarian and have

 been for the past 20 years.
 But most of the people I know are not.
-Many

 people (even non-Jews) buy kosher meat because they feel it is more humane and

 cleaner.
-I think it is our obligation to begin to really assess and upgrade our
+I think it is our obligation to begin to really assess and

 practices internally so that we can be a model of compassion for others.